drekka/Locus/README.md

 #### Rolling your own

-If you have a source of default values that doesn't match one of the pre-built class you can just roll your own.
+If you have a source that doesn't match any of the pre-built classes you can just roll your own.
 All you have to do is implement `DefaultValueSource`.
 The source for `URLDefaultValueSource` is a good example of doing this.

 ## The `@Setting` property wrapper